shannon-jliu/gs-frontend/README.md

 1. Clone the repo
 2. Run `npm i` to install all the node modules. `gulp` to build the files is coming soon :( More to come!
-3. `pip install pre-commit` and then run `pre-commit install` to run `pre-commit` hooks to ensure your commits are nice and cool 8)
+3. Run `pip install pre-commit`
+4. Run `pre-commit install` to install `pre-commit` hooks to ensure your commits are nice and cool 8)
-4. Run `npm run start` and navigate to `localhost:3000` to see if it works!
+5. Run `npm run start` and navigate to `localhost:3000` to see if it works!

-## Development guide
+## Development

 This repo was created with `create-react-app`.
 When creating a new branch, please use the format of `<your-username>/<informative-branch-name>`.
 Do not commit to master (you shouldn't be able to anyway) and only squash PRs (you also shouldn't be able to do anything else either).